Siarhei-Yarkavy/pipeWrapper/README.md

 ## Read this first
 ### Users
-This tool is indented for experienced users know what is console and pipeline
+This tool is indented for experienced users know what is console and pipeline.
 ### Limitation
-* At the moment Windows 10+ is supported
+* At the moment Windows 10+ is supported.
-* Producer and consumer cannot write stderr to console and log simultaneously
+* Producer and consumer cannot write stderr to console and log simultaneously.

 ## Why pipeWrapper?
 ## Problem